RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The *dataEncipherment*, *encipherOnly*, and *decipherOnly* bits shall not be asserted in certificates issued under this policy.

+Signing certificates issued under the policy for id-fpki-common-piv-contentSigning shall include an extended key usage of *id-PIV-content-signing* (see \[CCP-PROF\]).

 ## Private Key Protection and Cryptographic Module Engineering Controls

 ### Cryptographic Module Standards and Controls